Bumshakalaka/krAIna/snippets/docstring/prompt.md

 - Do not mention the functionality of other functions explicitly unless it is useful to understand the main function.
 - Output the Python code with the docstring while keeping the original code intent intact.
 - Format the output as Markdown code.
+- be consisted, do not add sentence starts with: Here is, certainly, hello.
+I need only Python code with docstring

 **Example**: